tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-cannot be trusted with it and those who do not want the Ring's power aren't immune to it either one could argue that the same line of thinking can be applied to the power of the Titans that even under the best intentions those with the power of the nine universally Resort to evil and that Aaron and Zeke especially fall prey to the godly power of the founding Titan but Zeke and Aaron were flawed from the beginning and they had intentions for the power of the founder even before they had a plan to use it furthermore Aaron had the power of the founding Titan for almost the entire duration of the series and yet his personality made no shift from before and after he received it even his ability to transform into the attack Titan did not corrupt him and he used both the attack Titan and the founding Titan to help the civilians and soldiers of parodies survived the Titan Onslaught applicability in Attack on Titan loses a lot of the Finesse in nuances meant to drive drama in the plot even once held truths of Titan's bad is turned on its head when the Gallant Heroes learned that Titans are or once were humans which does fit into a rhetoric around
+cannot be trusted with it and those who do not want the Ring's power aren't immune to it either one could argue that the same line of thinking can be applied to the power of the Titans that even under the best intentions those with the power of the nine universally Resort to evil and that Eren and Zeke especially fall prey to the godly power of the founding Titan but Zeke and Eren were flawed from the beginning and they had intentions for the power of the founder even before they had a plan to use it furthermore Eren had the power of the founding Titan for almost the entire duration of the series and yet his personality made no shift from before and after he received it even his ability to transform into the attack Titan did not corrupt him and he used both the attack Titan and the founding Titan to help the civilians and soldiers of parodies survived the Titan Onslaught applicability in *Attack on Titan* loses a lot of the Finesse in nuances meant to drive drama in the plot even once held truths of Titan's bad is turned on its head when the Gallant Heroes learned that Titans are or once were humans which does fit into a rhetoric around